Morphologies and dynamics of micro-droplet impact onto an idealised scratch: Computational methodology

 \subsection{Comparison with analytical models}

-Theoretical models have been developed to predict the equilibrium diameter $D_{eq}$ for a given static contact angle $\theta$ (in the absence of hysteresis) as well as predicting the maximum spreading diameter.
-Using conservation of volume, \citet{VanDam2004a} derived an expression for $D_{eq}$ in terms of the in-flight diameter of the droplet $D_0$ and $\theta$:
+In addition to the models for the maximum spreading diameter (see table \ref{t:betamax}), theoretical models have been developed to predict the equilibrium diameter $\beta_{eq}$ for a given static contact angle $\theta$ (in the absence of hysteresis).
+Using conservation of volume, \citet{VanDam2004a} identified an expression for $D_{eq}$ in terms of the in-flight diameter of the droplet $D_0$ and $\theta$:

-In a recent review, \citet{Josserand2016} evaluated various models for predicting the maximum spreading diameter of a droplet, with most models agreeing well with experimental droplet spreading data.
-An example analytical model is that by \citet{Pasandideh-Fard1996}: